ANHIG/IPDNHKIR/README.md

 use of the databases in all legislations, provided you give us credit by citing the following;

-Robinson J, Halliwell JA, Hayhurst JH, Flicek P, Parham P, Marsh SGE:
-The IPD and IPD-MHC Database: allele variant databases Nucleic Acids Research (2015), 43:D423-431
+Robinson J, Guethlein LA, Maccari G, Blokhuis J, Bimber BN, de Groot NG, Sanderson ND, Abi-Rached L, Walter L, Bontrop RE, Hammond JA, Marsh SGE, Parham P.:
+Nomenclature for the KIR of non-human species.
+Immunogenetics.
+2018 Sep;70(9):571-583.

-We are strongly opposed to the mirroring of the data contained on our sites, both hla.alleles.org and the IPD-MHC Database, and would ask that rather than mirror the information, appropriate links are provided where applicable.
+We are strongly opposed to the mirroring of the data contained on our sites, both hla.alleles.org and the IPD-NHKIR Database, and would ask that rather than mirror the information, appropriate links are provided where applicable.

 If you intend to distribute a modified version of our data, you must ask us for